nunesfs/de-zoomcamp/README.md

-This repo is for excerscise and notes made for the [Data Talks Data Engineering Zoomcamp](https://github.com/DataTalksClub/data-engineering-zoomcamp)
+This repo is for exercises, notes and projects made for the [Data Talks Data Engineering Zoomcamp](https://github.com/DataTalksClub/data-engineering-zoomcamp)